Dylon-Chan/group2-capstone-project/README.md

 # CICD Pipeline

 In the ever-evolving landscape of software development, Continuous Integration and Continuous Deployment (CI/CD) pipelines have become indispensable tools for ensuring the efficiency, reliability, and agility of applications.
 Here, we'll explore how a chat application, designed to operate exclusively within web browsers, underwent a transformative transition to embrace CI/CD pipelines.

-In the world of modern software development, security cannot be an afterthought.
-It must be an integral part of the development process from the very beginning.
-Enter DevSecOps, a paradigm shift that incorporates security seamlessly into the DevOps pipeline utilising tools integrating various security functions
+However, in today's software development landscape, security can't be an afterthought; it must be integral from the start.
+This is where DevSecOps enters the stage—a paradigm shift seamlessly weaving security into the DevOps pipeline through tools that integrate diverse security functions.

 # Workflow for Project Titanium